KubaTaba1uga/python_websocket_notifications/README.md

 ## Requirements
 We need some data to subscribe so, let's create subscription for movies.
 Wouldn't You like to know when the next premiere is being moved?

+Box'es have to be implemented as described in 5.1.3 in

 Successfull app flow:
 1. Create any sql db
 2. Create table for movies